Equivariant K-theory of toric orbifolds: Piecewise algebra and its applications

-\section{Piecewise Algebra and its Applications}
+\section{Piecewise algebra and its applications}

-In this section, we introduce several piecewise algebra associated to a polytope and a characteristic function on this polytope.
-Let $Q$ be a simple polytope and $\lambda$ a charcteristic function on $Q$ as in Definition \ref{def_characteristic_function}.
-Consider the category $\mbox{CAT}(Q)$ whose objects are the faces $F$ of $Q$ and whose morphisms are their inclusions Then $CAT(Q)$ is a small category in which $Q$ is the final object.
+In this section, we introduce the concept of piecewise algebra associated to the characteristic pair $(Q,\lambda)$ in a dual manner to the notion of piecewise algebra associated to a fan (see \cite[Section 4]{HHRW}).
+Consider the category $\mathrm{Face}(Q)$ whose objects are the faces $F$ of $Q$ and whose morphisms are their inclusions $i_{F,F'} \colon F \hookrightarrow F'$.
+Then $\mathrm{Face}(Q)$ is a small category in which $Q$ is the final object.